 Duty of Care Definition

 Whether or not a defendant acted reasonably is also subjective.
-Ontario courts find the duty owed to be “the standard of care that would be expected of an ordinary, reasonable, and prudent person in the same circumstances.”
+Special duties may be imposed by contractual terms or tortious principles.
+Ontario courts consider the duty owed to be “the standard of careful conduct that would be expected of an ordinary, reasonable, and prudent person in the same circumstances.”
+The court will assess risk assessment and preventive measures to determine if the duty was sufficient to prevent the foreseeable injury.
+If liability is established, the court will compensate the damages and loss.
+The defendant must mitigate the loss.

 Breach and Causation